bendayaniv/hike-with-me-server/README.md

 7. Enter `git clone [the URL]`.
 8. Go over the directory the was created (`cd hike-with-me-server`).
 9. Run `npm i`.
+10. For checking - run the command `node server.js` and see if it returns `Express server running at http://localhost:3000/`